yjmantilla/yjmantilla.github.io/poems/the-timed-arts.md

 Poetry, music, and dancing;
 the beautiful triad of the timed arts.
 It is time that flows through
-        your body, your ears, and your heart.
+your body, your eyes, your ears, and your heart.

 If you wanted,
-        you coul dance to spoken poetry.
+        you could dance to spoken poetry.
 If you wanted,
         you could make poetry out of dance.
 If I could,